NHSDigital/sde_example_analysis/README.md

 This folder contains analysis for smaller data sets, using libraries like pandas and sklearn.
 Examples include:
 - regression_multivariable
 - regression_simple
-- sklearn_mlflow_saving models: there is the option in Databricks to save the parameters and output of machine learning models - this example will be useful to go through whether you use PySpark or pandas

 #### :pirate_flag:	r